(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Introduction

 Most direct-detection searches focus on pushing sensitivity to small cross sections, but it is also important to consider constraints on large cross sections \cite{Starkman:1990nj,Wandelt:2000ad,Albuquerque:2003ei,Erickcek:2007jv,Mack:2007xj,Albuquerque:2010bt,Mahdawi:2017cxz,Mahdawi:2017utm,Kavanagh:2017cru,Hooper:2018bfw,Emken:2018run,Bramante:2018qbc,Mahdawi:2018euy,Bhoonah:2018gjb}.
 Direct-detection experiments are typically located beneath the atmosphere, rock, and detector shielding, such that dark matter with too large of a cross section loses too much energy above the detector.
 Energy loss in the detector overburden may open a window where strongly interacting dark matter is allowed~\cite{Starkman:1990nj}.

 Figure~\ref{fig:prexist_limit_simpl} summarizes prior claimed constraints.
-The `IMP+IMAX+SKYLAB' region is based on atmospheric and space-based detectors and is dashed because the results are commonly cited but are not based on detailed analyses in peer-reviewed papers \cite{Wandelt:2000ad}.
+The ``IMP+IMAX+SKYLAB'' region is based on atmospheric and space-based detectors and is dashed because the results are commonly cited but are not based on detailed analyses in peer-reviewed papers \cite{Wandelt:2000ad}.
+The X-ray Quantum Calorimeter (XQC) experiment is rocket based \cite{McCammon:2002gb}.
 There are several similar proposed XQC regions \cite{Wandelt:2000ad,Erickcek:2007jv,Mahdawi:2018euy}; we adopt that of Ref.~\cite{Mahdawi:2018euy}.
-The `Underground Detectors' region is taken directly from the summary plot in Ref.~\cite{Kavanagh:2017cru}.
-For the `Cosmology' region, we plot the strongest constraint that depends only on dark matter-proton scattering \cite{Nadler:2019zrb} (including helium would make the constraints somewhat stronger \cite{Xu:2018efh}).
+The ``Underground Detectors'' region is taken directly from the summary plot in Ref.~\cite{Kavanagh:2017cru}.
+For the ``Cosmology'' region, we plot the strongest constraint that depends only on dark matter-proton scattering \cite{Nadler:2019zrb} (including helium would make the constraints somewhat stronger \cite{Xu:2018efh}).
 The details of which constraints are plotted do not affect our conclusions.

 Direct-detection searches for spin-independent interactions benefit from an essentially model-independent $A^2$ coherent enhancement, as well as a kinematic factor of $\mu_A^2$, such that $\sigma_{\chi A}$ is related to the dark matter-nucleon elastic scattering cross section $\sigma_{\chi N}$ by $\sigma_{\chi A}\propto A^2\mu_A^2\sigma_{\chi N}$.
 For $m_\chi\gg m_A$, the dark matter-nucleus reduced mass $\mu_A\simeq A m_N$, such that the scaling becomes $\sigma_{\chi A}\propto A^4\sigma_{\chi N}$.
 This straightforward scaling allows constraints on dark matter-nucleus scattering to be related to each other and to the cross section on nucleons.
-This scaling is `model-independent' in the sense that it is independent of the detailed shape of the potential.
-In Fig.~\ref{fig:prexist_limit_simpl}, all constraints except the one labeled `Cosmology' deal with nuclear targets with $A>1$, and hence assume this scaling relation.
+This scaling is model independent in the sense that it is independent of the detailed shape of the potential.
+In Fig.~\ref{fig:prexist_limit_simpl}, all constraints except the one labeled ``Cosmology'' deal with nuclear targets with $A>1$, and hence assume this scaling relation.